Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 In chapter 2 , we saw that a conversion specification can include formatting information.
 In particular, we used `%.1f` to display a `float` value with one digit after the decimal point.
 More generally, a conversion specification can have the form `%m.pX` or `%-m.pX`, where `m` and `p` are integer constants and `X` is a letter.
 Both `m` and `p` are optional; if `p` is omitted, the period that separates `m` and `p` is also dropped.
 In the conversion specification `%10.2f`, `m` is `10`, `p` is `2`, and `X` is `f`.
 In the specification `%.2f`, `p` is `2` and `m` is missing.

 The ***minimum field width***, `m`, specifies the minimum number of characters to print.
 If the value to be printed requires fewer than `m` characters, the values is right justified within the field. (in other words, extra spaces precede the value.)
 For example, the specification `%4d` would display the number 123 as ` 123`.
 (Please notice the preceeding space).
-If the value to be porinted requires more than `m` characters, the field width automatically expands to the necessary size.
+If the value to be printed requires more than `m` characters, the field width automatically expands to the necessary size.
 Thus, the specification `%4d` would display the number 12345 as `12345`--no digits are lost.
 Putting a minus sign in front of `m` causes left justification; the specification `%-4d` would display 123 as `123 `.

 The meaning of the ***precision***, `p` isn't as easily described, since it depends on the choice of `X`, the ***conversion specifier***. `X` indicates which conversion should be applied to the value before it's printed.
 The most common conversion specifiers for numbers are: